goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 But I also think it's clear that they, by themselves, are not the final solution.
 We still have work to do.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-09-tradeoffs/meme.jpg" %}
+{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/meme.jpg" %}

 ### What's next

-Part of my reason for writing this post was to broadcast this content to a wider audience, and so I don't have to go around giving talks anymore :)
+Part of my reason for writing this post was to broadcast this content to a wider audience, and so this talk can be sunsetted :)

 But it's also setting up for the next major architecture advancement...

+### Acknowledgements

+Thanks to Tri Dao and Luca Perić for feedback on this post.

 ### Cite this post